mathiasvkaiz/robond-robotic-arm-pick-and-place-p2/writeup.md

 I also put the calculation and error correction of the End Effector rotation matrix (including the wrist center calculation and Thetas 1-3) in one function `calculate_ee()` as these are all related to forward kinematics.

 The definitions of the martices and dh table is placed outside the loop, as do need to be initialized only once.
-Inside the loop i substitue then those expressions/matrices with the received/calculated values.

-All inverse kinematic topics are then calculated inside the main loop.

 As calculating with matrices this can lead to enormous delays.
 It is clear to me, that this apporach does only lead to minimal performance gains, there could be several other methods like using other (performance optimized libraries like numpy).